-I urge Labour MPs to join me in voting against the premature triggering of Article 50.
+Quote Message: I urge Labour MPs to join me in voting against the premature triggering of Article 50.
 Many of the things that progressive politicians hold dear are at risk.
 If we’re serious about opposing an extreme Brexit then we can’t just wave through Article 50.
 Indeed the Labour Party leadership should be giving MPs the chance to make their own principled choice on one of the most important decisions of the UK's recent history. "

 Black Country Political Reporter, BBC WM

 A university has launched a Centre for Brexit Studies alongside a wishlist of things the West Midlands needs to get from the government in order to make a success of leaving the EU.